IthacaThings/ttn-multitech-cm/README.md

 Packages installed in /opt (such as the Kersing packet forwarder) are not preserved and are re-installed by Ansible after a firmware upgrade.

+## Key based authentication

+Using passwords over the Internet is not secure.
+This control repo is set up to rely on ssh keys.
+It is assumed that you know how to generate an ssh key and how to provide your key for remote authentication.
+It is also recommended that you use ssh-agent to forward keys from your local system to the jump host and not keep private keys on cloud hosts.

 ## Jump Host